CE’CILE CONTINUES TO SIZZLE – LESS REST FOR DA BAD GYAL O’JAMAICA

 This Summer, Ce’Cile boasts a double-release for her Bad Gyal album.

 (1)The European release under the Danger Zone/Kingstone/Groove Attack imprints, to coincide with Ce’Cile’s European tour, and (2) the U.S. release under the Danger Zone/SOBE Entertainment imprints, which will feature a two-disc set: one featuring Ce’Cile’s reggae tunes and the other featuring dancehall tracks.

 The U.S. release of the Bad Gyal album comes out of the continued alliance between the Danger Zone Music Group and SOBE Entertainment.
 The album features the remix of Waiting featuring Shaggy and Dancehall’s Side featuring Beenie Man, produced by Scott Storch.

 “People will get to understand more about Ce’Cile and how I think from this album,” Ce’Cile, Recording Artiste told reporters, “I have been signed to SOBE Entertainment for a year and half and this alliance has proven fruitful.
 SOBE is an international company and along with Danger Zone, they have enabled me to do more stuff than I could have done by myself, the affiliation with Danger Zone brings so many possibilities.”

-Ce’Cile has recently joined other Jamaican female artistes to form the charity: Sisters to Sisters which will hold a media-thon on April 13 in aid of the Bureau of Women’s Affairs Shelter for Battered Women and the (WCFJ) programme for adolescent mothers.
+Ce’Cile has recently joined other Jamaican female artistes to form the charity: Sisters to Sisters which will hold a media-thon on April 13 in aid of the Bureau of Women’s Affairs Shelter for Battered Women and the Women’s Centre Foundation of Jamaica’s (WCFJ) programme for adolescent mothers.